Pamela Geller: June 2015 assassination plot

 On June 2, 2015, a 26-year-old Muslim man, identified as Rahim Nicholas, was shot and killed by police officers in Boston, after he waved a military knife at them and charged at them with it.
 Reported to have been radicalized by the militant Islamist group ISIS, Rahim was plotting to travel out of the state to assassinate Geller.
-His thwarted plan was in retaliation to Geller’s Muhammad art event and contest.
+His thwarted plan was in retaliation to Geller's Muhammad art event and contest.
 Rahim allegedly abandoned the idea, and decided to behead police officers instead.
 Upon learning of the assassination plot, Geller said in an interview with CNN: “They targeted me for violating Sharia blasphemy laws.”
+The leader of the plot, David Wright, was sentenced to 28 years in prison in 2017 for the plot, and resentenced to 30 years in 2020.

 Views

 Anti-Muslim views

 She has been widely described as anti-Muslim.
 Geller is a prominent activist in what has been described as the counter-jihad movement in the United States.
 She has been described as part of a broader anti-Muslim network or industry.
 Business Insider has described Geller as a "promoter of anti-Muslim conspiracy theories."
 Snopes has fact-checked a number of Geller's assertions about Muslims and Islam, and found them to be false.
 These include: false assertions by Geller that Muslims declared 24 December as Muhammad's birthday, in order to disrupt Christmas celebrations; her promotion of a fake video as evidence of crime by Muslim immigrants in Italy; false claims that Muslim groups kept the money that they raised for the victims of the Tree of Life synagogue shooting; and baseless assertions that Muslims celebrated the Notre Dame fire of 2019.
 In 2017, she falsely claimed that the Las Vegas shooter was a leftist.
 In 2018, she falsely claimed that the Parkland shooter “was immersed in Islamic and leftwing hate.”